Explain your role at CVCheck

 As the IT Manager, I’m responsible for everything IT – from the computer systems in the office through to the development team who enhance the CVCheck platform.

 We have a unique IT team.
 Everyone, except two people in the Perth office, is remote.
 We have 11 staff in Australia, spanning from the Gold Coast Hinterland, down to Adelaide, up to the Southwest of WA, and two in Perth.
-We also have one team member who lives overseas.

 We believe and work in agile development methodology, with lots of quick iterations, prototyping, continual feedback, and improvement.
 Everything is located in the Cloud, from our source code through to project tracking system, documentation, really everything that we do.
 We can easily access it remotely so physical location is irrelevant.